 - Good and Different

-- Not Good and Not Different: These are the safest of safe.
+- These are the safest of safe.
 Go back into the R&D lab and pick the best one you have–even if it’s not very good.
-They do pretty well in test because of the familiarity.
-In market, it gets off to a pretty good start, because it looks the same as what’s already in the market.
+They do pretty well in a research test because of their familiarity.
+In the market, it gets off to a pretty good start, because it looks the same as what’s already in the market.
 But pretty soon, consumers realize that it’s the same but even worse, so it fails dramatically.
 What appears safe is actually highly risky.
 You should have followed your instincts and not launched.
 This option is a boring failure.

-- Different but Not that Good: Sometimes we get focused on the product first: it offers superior technology, but not really meeting an unmet need.
+- Sometimes we get focused on the product first: it offers superior technology, but not really meeting an unmet need.
 So we launch what is different for the sake of being different.
 It does poorly in testing.
 Everyone along the way wonders why we are launching.
 But in the end, consumers don’t really care about your point of difference.
 And it fails.
 The better mousetrap that no one cares about.

 The best Innovation is creatively well planned, not randomly disorganized